PhilLeGoff/backend-mylibrary/README.md

 # myLibrary API

-The myLibrary API is a RESTful web service designed to manage library resources.
+The myLibrary API is a RESTful web service designed to manage library resources for the myLibrary project.
 It provides endpoints for managing books, clients, and loans within the myLibrary system.
 ## Preview

 Please note that this project is not finished, not operational, and serves as a preview of potential future features.
 It also showcases backend development skills.